ChainWorkWizards/ChainWorkWizards/README.md

 <!-- Introduction -->

-# 👋 Welcome to **@ChainWorkWizards**
+# 👋 Welcome to <span style="color:green">**@ChainWorkWizards**</span>

-We are a dynamic duo of freelance developers passionate about Full-stack Blockchain Development.
+We are a dynamic duo of freelance developers passionate about **Full-stack Blockchain Development**.
 With a strong background & 2+ years of experience in both blockchain technology and full-stack development, we are dedicated to crafting innovative and secure solutions for the decentralized world.
 Our combined expertise enables us to create end-to-end blockchain applications that drive real-world impact.

 <!-- Expertise -->

-## 💼 Expertise
+## 💼 <span style="color:green">Expertise</span>

 - Smart contract development
 - Full-stack blockchain development